 - Baby calpol/panadol and a thermometer

-- A long sleeve bib that can be wiped clean
+- A long-sleeved bib that can be wiped clean

 - A muslin (handy for keeping baby warm or protecting from the sun)